 will be used to search this data.
 By indexing the resource in this way, it is hoped to

+overcome the inherent problems associated with natural language searching.
 At the outset of RUDI, metadata tools were very primitive.
 This has therefore been an

 important and pioneering aspect of the project, in so far as the RUDI team have been able